kimmobrunfeldt/progressbar.js/CONTRIBUTING.md

 * Ship distributables to Bower.
 Fully automate releasing.
 * Ship distributables also to NPM to ease life of Browserify users.
 * Delegate shifty dependency handling to NPM instead of keeping it in repository but still bundle it inside the final distributable.
+* Automate tests so that testing is locally fast and CI runs tests with more browsers in Sauce Labs